 The writing and editorial review for the material is performed by a small group of attorneys, former supervisory employees for the U.S. Department of Labor’s Wage and Hour Division and Office of Federal Contract Compliance Programs.
 The information provided contains hyperlinked citations to the specific authority for each contractual obligation.
 In addition to the legal authorities cited, third party services are described which can also help with an individual matter.1

 Pillar does not offer opinions about the propriety of the laws or regulations.
 We simply provide current information concerning the requirements.
 When it will assist in providing understanding about the requirements, historical context or public policy goals considered by the lawmakers is included.

 Frequently Asked Questions

-Once logged in to Pillar’s site, the guide is accessible with any web browser, and is easy to navigate.
-It contains a hyperlinked table of contents as well as hyperlinks to navigate within the guide and to external sources – laws, regulations and agency guidance which are the authority for the requirements discussed in the guide.
+Once logged in to Pillar’s site, the material is accessible with any web browser, and is easy to navigate.
+It contains a hyperlinked table of contents as well as hyperlinks to navigate within the material and to external sources – laws, regulations and agency guidance which are the authority for the requirements discussed in the material.